 Coronavirus COVID-19 update

-Coronavirus COVID-19 is disrupting life for everyone.
+Coronavirus COVID-19 continues to disrupt life for everyone.
 We are working hard to limit the impact it has on our ability to provide essential services for everyone with mental health problems.
-We don’t know how long this disruption will last.
-Working with our partners and service commissioners we are maintaining some level of business as usual.
+Given the guidance on 10 May, we are now working with our partners and service commissioners to plan how to expand our service provision safely and within the limits of government guidance.

 We’ll use this page as an information hub and will keep adding new information where we need to as the situation develops.
 We will also add news stories as we receive information and advice.